any-docs/css/content/reference/properties/mask-border/index.md

 ### Values

 - `<'mask-border-source'>`
   - The source image.
-See {{cssxref("mask-border-source")}}.
+See `mask-border-source`.
 - `<'mask-border-slice'>`
   - The dimensions for slicing the source image into regions.
 Up to four values may be specified.
-See {{cssxref("mask-border-slice")}}.
+See `mask-border-slice`.
 - `<'mask-border-width'>`
   - The width of the border mask.
 Up to four values may be specified.
-See {{cssxref("mask-border-width")}}.
+See `mask-border-width`.
 - `<'mask-border-outset'>`
   - The distance of the border mask from the element's outside edge.
 Up to four values may be specified.
-See {{cssxref("mask-border-outset")}}.
+See `mask-border-outset`.
 - `<'mask-border-repeat'>`
   - Defines how the edge regions of the source image are adjusted to fit the dimensions of the border mask.
 Up to two values may be specified.
-See {{cssxref("mask-border-repeat")}}.
+See `mask-border-repeat`.
 - `<'mask-border-mode'>`
   - Defines whether the source image is treated as a luminance mask or alpha mask.
-See {{cssxref("mask-border-mode")}}.
+See `mask-border-mode`.

 ## Formal definition